akhtarali1/abn_code_challenge/README.md

 * The solution is designed and developed to be also a cloud deployable component(Azure App-services) with minimal changes.
 * The performance of the application is also considered by guaranteeing response time at O(n) - response time in milliseconds.
 * Code Quality & coding conventions are followed.
-* In /GET all call, instruction & ingredient fields mapping has been skipped considering UI loading time as content might have images or long text.
+* In **/GET-All** call, instruction & ingredient fields mapping has been skipped considering UI loading time as content might have images or long text.
 * Git commit messages conventions have been followed